I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 Below is a step-by-step guide to help you to get started on your first tree.

 Choosing the right tree can sometimes be difficult.
 There are many different varieties of trees that can be used, like deciduous, broad leaf types and evergreens.

-I recommend starting with an evergreen variety for your first tree, such as a juniper.
+I recommend starting with an evergreen variety, such as a juniper, for your first tree.
 Juniper varieties are very easy to raise and respond well to pruning and other forms of training, like shaping with wire.
 They don't lose their leaves in the winter because they are evergreen trees.
 Other evergreen varieties include pine, spruce, and cedar varieties.